$\ell_p$-Spread and Restricted Isometry Properties of Sparse Random Matrices: Proof overview

 We give a brief overview of the proof of \cref{mthm:singvalue}.
 First, we observe that in order to bound the singular values of $A$, it suffices to bound the spectrum of $M := A A^{\top} - s \cdot \Id$, as each singular value of $A$ is the square root of an eigenvalue of $A A^{\top}$.
 Note that $M$ is a square matrix with an all-$0$ diagonal, by regularity of $A$.

-\parhead{Step 1: reducing to the nomadic walk matrix via a modified Ihara--Bass formula.} The first step in the proof is to relate bounds on the spectrum of $M$ to the spectral radius (i.e., maximum eigenvalue in absolute value) $\rho(B)$ of $B$, the \emph{nomadic walk matrix} introduced in \cite{MohantyOP20b}.
-The nomadic walk matrix $B$ is indexed by pairs of edges $(e_1, e_2)$ in $G$ that form a length $2$ non-backtracking walk in $G$, and its $((e_1,e_2),(e'_1,e'_2))$-th entry is $\sign(e'_1)\sign(e'_2)$ if $e_1 \to e_2 \to e'_1 \to e'_2$ forms a non-backtracking walk of length $4$ in $G$, and is $0$ otherwise.
+\parhead{Step 1: reducing to the nomadic walk matrix via a modified Ihara--Bass formula.} The first step in the proof is to relate bounds on the spectrum of $M$ to the spectral radius (i.e., maximum eigenvalue in absolute value) $\rho(B)$ of $B$, the \emph{nomadic walk matrix} introduced in \cite{MohantyOP20b}.\footnote{We note that one could most likely also prove \cref{mthm:singvalue} using the standard nonbacktracking walk matrix and Ihara--Bass formula, e.g., with similar methods as in \cite{BritoDH18}.} The nomadic walk matrix $B$ is indexed by pairs of edges\footnote{In \cite{MohantyOP20b}, the nomadic walk matrix is indexed by \emph{directed} edges.
+In our context, this is equivalent to a length~$2$ oriented walk $e_1 \to e_2$, which is equivalent to a pair $(e_1, e_2)$ of \emph{undirected} edges, as the ordering in the pair gives the unique orientation $e_1 \to e_2$ in the walk.} $(e_1, e_2)$ in $G$ that form a length $2$ non-backtracking walk in $G$, and its $((e_1,e_2),(e'_1,e'_2))$-th entry is $\sign(e'_1)\sign(e'_2)$ if $e_1 \to e_2 \to e'_1 \to e'_2$ forms a non-backtracking walk of length $4$ in $G$, and is $0$ otherwise.
 Note that $B$ is \emph{not} symmetric.

 \begin{theorem}[Modified Ihara--Bass formula, Theorem 3.1 of \cite{MohantyOP20b}, informal] If $\rho(B) \leq (1 + o(1)) \sqrt{(s-1)(t-1)}$, then the spectrum $\Spec(M)$ of $M$ satisfies:

 \end{theorem} The above theorem thus shows that it suffices to prove that $\rho(B) \leq (1+o(1)) \sqrt{(s-1)(t-1)}$ with high probability.